tdurouchoux/dsview_vault/topics/Concept/Object Inspection.md

 type: Concept
 ---

-The process of examining the properties, methods, and types of objects in Python.
+The process of examining the properties and methods of Python objects to understand their structure and behavior.